aiver-workshop/intro-algo/README.md

 # intro-algo
 Introduction to algorithmic trading.
-This project is strictly for education purpose.
+This project is strictly for education purpose and is not financial advice.

 ### Anaconda - Setting up a Python environment